 See the Where to Buy section on our website or submit an online quote request.

 How do I request samples of Kebony?

 You can request a free sample online, send your inquiry to [email protected] or contact your nearest retailer.

 You can submit an online quote request, send your purchase order to [email protected] or contact your nearest retailer.

 Is Kebony dimensionally stable?

-What are mechanical properties of Kebony?
+What are the mechanical properties of Kebony?

 The bending strength of Kebony is roughly unchanged from the parent wood, while the stiffness is improved by 10-20%.
 The hardness is typically improved by 30-50% over the parent wood.
 Complete specifications can be found in the relevant product information sheet.

 What are the physical properties of Kebony?